 You can normally get it for about 40% less than RRP, so selling prices are typically around £40 — we have included a live price comparison here that should highlight the best prices for the Oral-B Pro 2000.

-The RRP is the same as the previous outdated model, but I have noticed that the average selling price is about £5-10 higher than the older model.
+The RRP is the same as the previous, now outdated model.
+However, I have noticed that the average selling price is about £5-10 higher than the older model.

 You could pick up the Pro 2000 for around £30-35, but typically this is now about £40-45

-As time goes by the newer model may drop in line with this, but in all honesty, I think this is reflective of the increased production costs that have been felt globally as well as the likely increased price of including a Lithium-Ion battery.
+Deals and offers will allow you to get it at a lower price I am sure, but I think this is reflective of the increased production costs that have been felt globally as well as the likely increased price of including a Lithium-Ion battery.

 At £40 it is still a super value brush.

 Prices will vary from store to store.
 Quite often online retailers will have the best price, but high street retailers like Superdrug and Boots regularly run promotions which result in much lower ticket prices.

 I would suggest up to about £45 you could justify paying for this brush, unless you are personally happy you pay more.